 In many cases, when a person is convicted of a crime, he is sentenced to either incarceration (jail or prison) or probation, or a combination of both.
-Probation means that a criminal is free from jail, but must meet certain conditions such as remaining drug, crime and alcohol-free.
+With probation, a criminal is free from jail but must meet certain conditions such as remaining drug, crime, and alcohol-free.

-This is called "supervised release."
+Often, prisoners are released from prison early with the understanding that they will meet certain expectations, which is called "supervised release."
 Probation and community control officers are the criminology professionals who are responsible for ensuring these conditions are met.

 Probation and community control officers perform several functions within the criminal justice system.
-Duties of probation and community control officers include:
+Duties of probation and community control officers generally include:

 - Supervising probationers and parolees

 - Visiting homes of probationers and parolees